 Never reply to any message of email that asks for your NETID, password, account information, or anything else that would be considered sensitive information.

-Never click on a link in a message or pop up.
+Never click on a link in a message.
 Never call phone numbers that are provided in messages that ask for personnel information.

 Delete suspicious messages.

-If you think your Yale University NetID password may be compromised, you can change your NetID password at any time.
-Contact Yale's Information Security Office if you have questions about a possible identity compromise or theft involving your personal or business information.
+- If you think your Yale University NetID password may be compromised, you can change your NetID password and recovery questions at any time.
+Contact Yale's HelpDesk 203-432-9000 if you have questions about a possible identity compromise or theft involving your personal or business information.